Looking for free things to do in Atlanta?

 If you are traveling on a budget, Atlanta is a great place to be due to the abundance of awesome free activities!

-Here are 53 of our favourite free things to do in Atlanta Georgia for those wanting a budget-friendly trip to one of the best cities in the South.
+Here are 53 of our favourite things to do in Atlanta Georgia for those wanting a budget-friendly trip to one of the best cities in the South.

 Budget Tip: If you want to see all Atlanta has to offer on the cheap, we would highly recommend purchasing Atlanta CityPass that gives you access to some of the best attractions in Atlanta including the Coca Cola Museum, CNN Studios and the Georgia Aquarium.